Amala-John/AI-Enhanced-Product-Advertisement-Generator/README.md

 Ensures brand names and product images are clearly visible in the output images.
 Provides seamless merging of product images with backgrounds.
 Capable of generating output images in under 10 minutes.
+## Usage
+Place product images in the input_product folder.
+Provide background images or text prompts for generating background images.
+Run the script to generate output images:
+Output images will be saved in the output_images folder.
+##Solution Details
+Model/Framework: This project utilizes different stable diffusion inpainting models for image generation.
+Approach: The solution employs a combination of pre-trained models and custom modifications to ensure high-quality output images.
+Background images or text prompts are carefully selected to enhance the aesthetic appeal of the advertisements while prominently featuring the product and brand name.